 - And a whole lot more

-Click here to register or select a date and time below that works best for you!
+Click here to register and select a date and time that works best for you!

 I hope to see you there!